Is Family Constellation Therapy Effective?

 Is Family Constellation Therapy effective?

 Some people report meaningful insight, emotional shifts, improved relationships, and a greater understanding of family patterns, while others may experience more limited effects.
+Effectiveness depends on many factors, including the person's goals, the facilitator's experience, and how the work is integrated afterward.

 What does Family Constellation Therapy help with?